Stalker72742/UnrealDiscordRichPresence/README.md

 ### Plugin Setup
 1. Copy the plugin to your project's `Plugins` folder
-2. Build project and enable plugin in "Plugins" and in "Project settings" -> "Plugins" section
+2. Build project and enable rich presence in "Editor preferences"-> "Plugins" section

 ## Configuration